bespinian/blog/content/posts/vault-migration/index.md

 ### 14. Test the reachability of the old Vault domain

-Finally, we test that both the old and new Vault domains point to the same instance and that authentication works as expected.
+Finally, we test that both the old and new Vault domains point to the same instance and that authentication works as expected.\
+Note again the use of the _old_ Vault token for both tests.

 ```bash
   export VAULT_ADDR="${OLD_VAULT_URL}"